----- member.uid____A001_X1465_Xb4b.scriptForPolCalibration.py
+'''

+- member.uid A001 X1465 Xb4b.scriptForPolCalibration.py

+'''

-Furthermore, like in every delivery, the directory "script" contains the scripts "scriptForImaging.py" and "scriptForPI.py".
+Furthermore, like in every delivery, the directory "script" contains the scripts "\scriptForImaging.py" and "\scriptForPI.py".

----- member.uid____A001_X1465_Xb4b.scriptForImaging.py

----- member.uid____A001_X1465_Xb4b.scriptForPI.py
+''' ├- member.uid___A001_X1465_Xb4b.scriptForImaging.py ├- member.uid___A001_X1465_Xb4b.scriptForPI.py '''

 The user could have also found a scriptForImagingPrep.py, which is an optional script sometimes used by a data reducer to perform further adjustments (if deemed necessary) after the calibration, for example flux equalization.